MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/README.md

 ### BulkCQs spreadsheet

+- **Config-CallQueue** tab
+  - There is a conditional formatting issue that results in the Agent01 - Agent20 fields being incorrectly highlighted in red.
+This can be ignored at this time.

 - **Existing-CallQueue** tab
   - While all the resource accounts assigned to the call queue are downloaded, only the first one is shown under ***ResourceAccountName***
   - While all the on-behalf-of outbound dialing numbers assigned to the call queue are downloaded, only the first 4 are shown under ***OutboundCLID01*** through ***OutboundCLID04***